COURSE SCHEDULE

 3. Rybas, Natalia & Gajjala, Radhika (2007).
 “Developing Cyberethnographic Research Methods for Understanding Digitally Mediated Identities.”
 [33 paragraphs] Forum: Qualitative Social Research 8 (3)

 4. Megens, Helen and Brian Martin.
 (2003).
 “Cybermethods: An Assessment”.
-First Monday at
+First Monday

 Week #6: Monday, February 9